breadweb/extralife-helper/README.md

 * Counts the total hours played if the start time has passed.
 * Continually displays the total amount raised as it changes.
 * Shows new donation alerts as they arrive in real-time.
+* Works in "participant" mode or "team" mode.
 * Donation messages are read with text-to-speech during donation alerts.
 * Adjust the volume for all sound effects and text-to-speech.
 * Occasionally shows the Extra Life and Children's Miracle Network Hospital logos.
-* Works in "participant" mode or "team" mode.
 * Supports four color themes and three border styles.
-* Works in XSplit, OBS Studio, and any modern browser.
+* Works in XSplit, any flavor of OBS, and any modern browser.
+* Available in English, French, and Spanish.
 * (Download version only) Custom sound effects can be specified for the donation alert.
 * (Download version only) Provides a hook to run custom JavaScript when a new donation arrives.
 * (Download version only) Core functionality and appearance can be modified with little JavaScript experience.